nf-shopify/min-max-order-quantity/README.md

 ### Prerequisites

-1. Creation of a integer metafield on the varirant object to contain minimum quantity - namespace: "custom", key: "max_order_quantity
+1. Creation of a integer metafield on the varirant object to contain minimum quantity - namespace: "custom", key: "min_order_quantity"
-1. Creation of a integer metafield on the varirant object to contain maximum quantity - namespace: "custom", key: "max_order_quantity
+1. Creation of a integer metafield on the varirant object to contain maximum quantity - namespace: "custom", key: "max_order_quantity"

 ### Local Development